oreum-industries/oreum_core/README.md

 ### Scope

-+ This package **is**:
+This package **is**:

-  + A work in progress (v0.y.z) and liable to breaking changes and inconveniences to the user
++ A work in progress (v0.y.z) and liable to breaking changes and inconvenience to the user
 + Solely designed for ease of use and rapid development by employees of Oreum Industries, and selected clients with guidance

-+ This package **is not**:
+This package **is not**:

 + Intended for public usage and will not be supported for public usage
 + Intended for contributions by anyone not an employee of Oreum Industries, and unsolicitied contributions will not be accepted

 ## 2. Instructions to Create Dev Environment